 Montana Road Trip 7 Days

 Figuring out how to plan a trip to Montana for 7 days?
-While you won’t be able to fit everything from our 10-Day Road Trip Montana into your itinerary, you can still plan your best trip to Montana that won’t dissappoint.
+While you won’t be able to fit everything from our 10-Day Road Trip Montana into your itinerary, you can still plan your best trip to Montana that won’t disappoint.

 For an ideal Montana 7-day road trip, we recommend spending the first 2 nights in Whitefish (and spending most of one day exploring Kootenai Falls), then head to Glacier NP for 3 days of hiking and end your trip with 2 days in Missoula.

 Of course, this is just our preference of how to plan a 7 day Montana itinerary.
-We suggest using our above highlighted Montana road trip attractions to determine how best to plan your road trip in Montana.
+We suggest using our highlighted Montana road trip attractions to determine how best to plan your road trip in Montana.

 Other Montana Destinations

 For example, after Missoula, travelers can drive east on I-90 to Butte, a historic Montana mining town.
-From there, I-15 will take visitors north to the capital city of Helena – and north from there to Great Falls.
+From there, I-15 will take visitors north to the capital of Helena – and north from there to Great Falls.

 Alternatively, rather than heading north from Butte, visitors can continue east to Bozeman, which is the home of Montana State University, and then continue on from there to Billings, which has a handful of sights and numerous Montana craft breweries.